-1. The concept of aggression
+1. The Concept of Aggression

 First, A might claim that the classification of actions as either aggressive or not aggressive is invalid.
 We might be smuggling in a norm or value judgment just by describing murder as "aggressive" rather than merely describing the murder without evaluative overtones.
 This smuggled norm might be what apparently justifies the legitimacy of punishing A, thus making the justification circular and, therefore, faulty.
 However, in order to object to our punishment of him, A must admit the validity of describing some actions as forceful-namely, his imminent punishment.
-If he denies that any actions can be objectively described as being coercive, he has no grounds to object to imprisonment.
+If he denies that any actions can be objectively described as being coercive, he has no grounds to object to imprisonment, for he cannot even be certain what constitutes punishment, and we may proceed to punish him.
 The moment he objects to this use of force, he cannot help admitting that at least some actions can be objectively classified as involving force.
 Thus, he is estopped from objecting on these grounds.